Do Medical Aids Cover Asthma Treatment?

 What are the causes of asthma?

 Asthma can afflict people at any age and from all walks of life, although it is usually diagnosed at an early age.
 The causes are not known, but hereditary and environmental factors are thought to play a big role.
-The disease is normally triggered by a specific stimuli or a combination of such triggers.
+The disease is normally triggered by specific stimuli or a combination of such triggers.
 They differ from person to person but often include the following:

 What are the symptoms?

-Once diagnosed with asthma it is important to inform the medical scheme of the fact and to ask that chronic benefits are activated.
-No medical aid may refuse asthma treatment and if they do, recourse can be sought from the Council for Medical Schemes. © Medical Aid Plan
+Once diagnosed with asthma, it is important to inform the medical scheme of the fact and to ask that chronic benefits are activated.
+No medical aid may refuse asthma treatment, and if they do, recourse can be sought from the Council for Medical Schemes. © Medical Aid Plan

 COMPLETE THIS FORM TO GET YOUR MEDICAL AID QUOTES!